MTayyab10/How-to-Start-a-Start-up/README.md

        Startup are different than normal companies.

-How to start Start-up?
-Course at Stanford University by Y-Combinator Here is the YouTube [link](https://youtu.be/CVfnkM44Urs)
+Course at Stanford Uni by Y-Combinator.
+Here is the YouTube [link](https://youtu.be/CVfnkM44Urs)

 ## Why you should start Start-up?